Last updated on : 01 Oct, 2025

 There is no specific antiviral treatment for Chikungunya.
 Management is supportive, focusing on hydration, pain relief, and immune support.
 A nutrient-rich diet plays a key role in recovery by helping reduce inflammation, restoring energy, and boosting immunity.

-Below are 12 foods that may support your recovery from Chikungunya.
+Below are 10 foods that may support your recovery from Chikungunya.

 Leafy greens like spinach, kale, and fenugreek are rich in vitamins A and C, antioxidants, and phytonutrients that may reduce inflammation and boost immune function.
 Their high fiber content also supports digestion.

-Vitamin C-rich foods are recommended in the chikungunya diet as they help boost immunity.
+Vitamin C-rich foods are recommended in the chikungunya diet as they may boost immunity.
 Also, chikungunya foods rich in vitamin C, such as oranges, kiwis, and guava, are easily digestible and recommended if you’re suffering from chikungunya.

 Coconut water serves as a natural electrolyte replenisher, helping to prevent dehydration.
 It may also support liver function due to its antioxidant properties.

 Porridges are tasty, light, and nutritious homemade foods.
-Light and easy to digest, porridges made with oats, rice, or millets are a good source of energy and protein, which support recovery and muscle repair.
+Light and easy to digest, porridges made with oats, rice, or millets are a good source of energy and protein, which may support recovery and muscle repair.

-Soups made from beans, fish, and lean meat, are good protein sources.
+Soups made from beans, fish, and lean meat are good protein sources.
 Therefore, it’s good to include them in your chikungunya diet.
 Besides, tomato soup and carrot soup are high in antioxidants and vitamin A, which are essential for recovering from Chikungunya.

 Barley water is light, hydrating, and traditionally used to support liver health.
 It is rich in fiber and may help ease digestion during illness.